United World Wrestling: Biased refereeing

 Pelle Svensson, a former two-time world champion (Greco-Roman 100 kg class) and member of board of FILA from 1990 to 2007, has described FILA as an inherently corrupt organization.
 During the 2004 Summer Olympics in Athens, Svensson served as chairman of the disciplinary committee of FILA.
-As he was watching the final in the men's Greco-Roman wrestling 84 kg class between Alexei Michine from Russia and Ara Abrahamian from Sweden, Svensson witnessed how the Russian team leader Mikhail Mamiashvili (and 1988 Soviet Olympic gold medalist) was giving signs to the referee.
-When Svensson approached him and informed him that this was not allowed according to the rules, Mamiashvili responded by saying: "you should know that this may lead to your death".
+As he was watching the final in the men's Greco-Roman wrestling 84 kg class between Alexei Michine from Russia and Ara Abrahamian from Sweden, Svensson witnessed how the Russian team leader Mikhail Mamiashvili and 1988 Soviet Olympic gold medalist was giving signs to the referee.
+When Svensson approached him and informed him that this was not allowed according to the rules, Mamiashvili responded by saying "you should know that this may lead to your death."
 Svensson later found proof that the Romanian referee was bribed (according to Svensson the referee had received over one million Swedish krona).

-Svensson also spoke out in support of the allegations of corruption during the semifinals in the men's Greco-Roman wrestling 84 kg at the 2008 Summer Olympics in Beijing, when (again) Ara Abrahamian lost against Andrea Minguzzi from Italy after a controversial ruling by the referee.
-It was later reported that the referee of the match, Jean-Marc Petoud from Switzerland, is a first cousin of the current President of FILA Raphaël Martinetti.
-Abrahamian, who was stripped of his bronze medal in the 2008 Beijing Summer Olympics after dropping the medal in protest, has received a level of vindication through the Court of Arbitration for Sport (CAS).
-His protest revolved around a second round bout with Italian Andrea Minguzzi, where a penalty wasn't assessed until after the round had concluded.
+Svensson also spoke out in support of the allegations of corruption during the semifinals in the men's Greco-Roman wrestling 84 kg at the 2008 Summer Olympics in Beijing, when (again) Ara Abrahamian lost against Andrea Minguzzi from Italy (who later won a gold medal in the event) after a controversial ruling by the referee.
+It was later reported that the referee of the match, Jean-Marc Petoud from Switzerland, is a first cousin of FILA president Raphaël Martinetti.
+Abrahamian, who was stripped of his bronze medal in the 2008 Beijing Summer Olympics after dropping the medal in protest, received a level of vindication through the Court of Arbitration for Sport (CAS).
+His protest revolved around a second round bout with Minguzzi where a penalty was not assessed until after the round had concluded.
 Abrahamian's coach was denied a chance to review the call via video, and FILA also refused an official protest from the coach.
-Minguzzi later won a gold medal in the event.